aurimrv/python_experiments_2024/README.md

 # Python Experiments

-Repository to store data and scripts relate to Python programs experiments for ISSRE'2024 submission.
+Repository to store data and scripts relate to Python program experiments for ISSRE'2024 submission.

 ## Repository Content